kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Cracked rib

 - I crack a rib during yoga class.
-- I wonder if whatever I'm ingesting causes bone thinning because it happened again a few months later.
+- I wonder if whatever I'm ingesting that is making me extremely stressed and anxious causes bone thinning, because it happened again a few months later.
 - I have to pause yoga for a month or so while it gets better.
 - It's good timing.
 - Some drugs make your bones thinner and make it more likely to experience this sort of thing.